Harris Hydraulics Laboratory

 Wind tunnel/ jet tank

-Additional equipment is available at from the UW Applied Physics Lab, including:
+- Additional facilities and equipment are available at the UW Applied Physics Lab,